ModelInference/dinv/README.md

 Merging logs is hands off when compared with instrumenting.
-In order to merge the logs accurately all of the encoded program point logs, and GoVector logs generated during the execution of the instrumented code must be given to the LogMerger.
+In order to merge the logs accurately all of the encoded program point logs, and GoVector logs generated during the execution of the instrumented code must be given to the logmerger.

-The LogMerger expects two equal length lists of log files as arguments.
-The first list being the encoded program points, and the second the GoVec log files.
-The lists should be ordered so that the i'th point log and the i'th GoVec log correspond to the same host.
+the logmerger expects as a argument the list of all GoVec logs and encoded point logs written during execution.
+The order of the arguments does not matter, however the inclusion of each file is necessary.
+In the case of a missing log an error will be thrown and the merging process terminated.

 as an example consider the merging of logs collected from two host client and server

-`dinv -logmerger client-clientidEncoded.txt server-serveridEncoded.txt
+`dinv -logmerger client-clientidEncoded.txt server-serveridEncoded.txt clientid.log-Log.txt serverid.log-Log.txt`
-clientid.log-Log.txt serverid.log-Log.txt`

 This example is verbose, for the sake of explanation.